voidlabs/mosaico.io/_posts/2016-06-22-email-inliners.md

 Inlining is not a plain and simple procedure: complex css with lot of selectors and rules are not simple to inline, and sometimes are impossible to, so every inliner has its strategy to stick css and html dom together.
 Moreover css shorthand and tricks makes the things even more chaotic and unpredictable.

+Here is a compact table of the results of test, the table is quite large, so if you prefer, here is the [google sheets version](https://docs.google.com/spreadsheets/d/1B4wR8g5JrmD6lNdoQEtw9Z2DzGkrjxRV536ag21nunE/edit?usp=sharing)

 | INLINER                        | Litmus                                           | Campaign Monitor                                        | Mailchimp                                                                                                                             | Premailer                                                               | Zurb                                                                                                                                              | Torchbox                                                                                                                               | MailerMailer                                                                                                                                                                                                                                                     | Juice                                      | Styliner                                                                                                                                                                                             |
 |--------------------------------|--------------------------------------------------|---------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|